Quantum Adversary (Upper) Bound: Example where the General Adversary Upper Bound is Useful

 The $1$-fault condition is a limit on the amount and location of faults within the tree.
 In a \textsc{1-Fault Nand Tree}, if a path moving from a root to a leaf encounters any fault node and then passes through the $0$-valued child of the fault node, there can be no further fault nodes on the path.
 An example of a \textsc{1-Fault Nand Tree} is given in \fig{NANDtree}.

+The condition of the \textsc{1-Fault Nand Tree} may seem strange, but it has a nice interpretation when considering the correspondence between \textsc{Nand Trees} and game trees\footnote{See Scott Aaronson's blog, \emph{Shtetl-Optimized}, ``NAND now for something completely different," http://www.scottaaronson .com/blog/?p=207}.
+The \textsc{1-Fault Nand Tree} corresponds to a game in which, if both players play optimally, there is at most one point in the sequence of play where a player's choice affects the outcome of the game.
+Furthermore, if a player makes the wrong choice at the decision point, the game again becomes a single-decision game, where if both players play optimally for the rest of play, there is at most one point where a player's choice affects the outcome of the game.

-Zhan et al. \cite{us} propose a quantum algorithm for an $n$ level \textsc{1-Fault Nand Tree} that requires $O(n^2)$ queries to an oracle for the leaves.
-However, when the \textsc{1-Fault Nand Tree} is composed $\log n$ times, they apply their algorithm and find it only requires $O(n^3)$ queries.
-(Here we see an example where the number of queries required by an algorithm composed $d$ times does not scale exponentially in $d$, which is critical for applying \thm{maintheorem}.)
-By applying \thm{maintheorem} to the algorithm for the \textsc{1-Fault Nand Tree} composed $\log n$ times, we find that an upper bound on the query complexity of the \textsc{1-Fault Nand Tree} is $O(1)$.
-This is a large improvement over $O(n^2)$ queries.
-Zhan et al. prove $\Omega(\rm{poly}\log n)$ is a lower bound on the classical query complexity of \textsc{1-Fault Nand Trees}.
+Zhan et al. \cite{us} describe a quantum algorithm for the $d$-depth \textsc{1-Fault Nand Tree} that requires $O(d^2)$ queries to an oracle for the leaves.
+However, when the $d$-depth \textsc{1-Fault Nand Tree} is composed $\log d$ times, their algorithm requires only $O(d^3)$ queries.
+Here we see an example where the number of queries required by a composed algorithm does not scale exponentially in the number of compositions, which is critical for applying \thm{maintheorem}.
+Applying \thm{maintheorem} to the algorithm for the \textsc{1-Fault Nand Tree} composed $\log d$ times, we find that an upper bound on the query complexity of the \textsc{1-Fault Nand Tree} is $O(1)$.
+This is a large improvement over $O(d^2)$ queries.
+Zhan et al. prove $\Omega(\rm{poly}\log d)$ is a lower bound on the classical query complexity of \textsc{1-Fault Nand Trees}.
 An identical argument can be used to show that \textsc{Constant-Fault Nand Trees} (from \defi{faulttree}, trees satisfying $\kappa(v)\leq c$ with $c$ a constant) have query complexity $O(1)$.

-In fact, Zhan et al. find algorithms for a broad range of trees, where instead of \textsc{nand}, the evaluation tree is made up of a type of boolean function they call a {\it{direct}} function.
-A direct function is a generalization of a monotonic boolean function, and includes functions like majority, threshold, and their negations.
+In fact, Zhan et al. find algorithms for a broad range of trees, where instead of \textsc{nand}, the evaluation tree is composed of a type of Boolean function called a {\it{direct}} function.
+A direct function is a generalization of a monotonic Boolean function, and includes functions like majority, threshold, and their negations.
 For the exact definition, which involves span programs, see \cite{us}.
-Applying \thm{maintheorem} to their algorithm for trees made of direct functions proves the existence of $O(1)$ query algorithms for \textsc{Constant-Fault Direct Trees} (an explicit definition of \textsc{Constant-Fault Direct Trees} is given in \app{spanapp}).
-The best quantum algorithm of Zhan et. al requires $O(n^2)$ queries, and again they prove $\Omega(\rm{poly}\log n)$ is a lower bound on the classical query complexity of \textsc{Constant-Fault Direct Trees}.
+Similarly to \textsc{Constant-Fault Nand Trees}, Zhan et al. give a quantum algorithm for \textsc{Constant-Fault Direct Trees} requiring $O(d^2)$ queries and prove $\Omega(\rm{poly}\log d)$ is a lower bound on the classical query complexity, while \thm{maintheorem} can be used to prove the existence of $O(1)$-query algorithms for \textsc{Constant-Fault Direct Trees}.